Classification and Logistic Regression

 Log-likelihood ratio (more stable): \[\log \Lambda(\mathbf{x}) = \log p(\mathbf{x}|Y=1) - \log p(\mathbf{x}|Y=0)\]

-Linear boundary in log-space → efficient computation
+Linear boundary in log-space → stability

 Binary classification with costs: